Springer isomorphisms over a general base scheme: The Springer isomorphism

 To make this twisting argument, we must first make a detour through fixed points of pinning-preserving automorphisms.
 It seems likely that all of these results can be extracted directly from the proof of \cite[Prop.\ 4.1]{Haines}, but we will give some details for the convenience of the reader.

-\begin{prop} Let $k$ be a field of characteristic $p\geq 0$, and let $G$ be a connected simple simply connected $k$-group.
+\begin{prop} Let $k$ be a field of characteristic $p\geq 0$, and let $G$ be a connected semisimple $k$-group which is absolutely simple and simply connected.
 Let $A$ be a finite group of $k$-automorphisms of $G$ which preserve a common pinning.
 Suppose that either $p \neq 2$ or $G$ is not of type $\mathrm{A}_{2m}$ ($m \geq 1$).
-Then $G^A$ is a connected simple $k$-group and $p$ does not divide $|\pi_1(\sD(G))|$.
+Then $G^A$ is a connected simple $k$-group and $p$ does not divide $|\pi_1(\sD(G^A))|$.

 Moreover, if $p$ is good for $G$ and either \begin{itemize} \item $p \neq 2$, or \item $G$ is of type $\mathrm{D}_4$ and either $p \neq 3$ or $|A| \leq 2$, \end{itemize} then $p$ is good for $G^A$. \end{prop}